mossblaser/place-and-route-interchange-format/README.md

 A routing key-generation algorithm can be used to generate routing keys for each edge in the application, producing a new file:

-* `routing_keys.json`: For each edge, gives the routing key and mask which will identify it.
+* `routing_keys.json`: For each edge, gives the multicast routing keys and masks which are associated with it.
+Edges which do not represent multicast routes may be omitted.

 A routing table generation algorithm combines the above files into routing tables for chips in the machine: